drigler/viva_wallet_pos/README.md

 # Viva Wallet POS Flutter

-This is flutter plugin for Viva Wallet POS App from https://www.vivawallet.com/
+This is a flutter plugin for Android integration with Viva Wallet POS.

 You can download POS app from: https://play.google.com/store/apps/details?id=com.vivawallet.spoc.payapp